-- We advise you to reconsider your need to travel to Ethiopia, including Addis Ababa, due to the threat of terrorist attack against Western interests.
+- We advise you to reconsider your need to travel to Ethiopia, including Addis Ababa, due to the threat of terrorist attack.

-- The attack on the Westgate shopping centre in Nairobi, Kenya in September 2013, underscores the ongoing threat posed by Somali-based militants across neighbouring countries, including Ethiopia.
+- The attack on the Westgate shopping centre in Nairobi, Kenya in September 2013, underscores the ongoing threat posed by Somali-based militants across neighbouring countries and in Ethiopia.
 We continue to receive reports that terrorists are planning attacks against a range of targets in Ethiopia, including places frequented by foreigners and symbols and buildings of the Government.

 - In 2012, five Western tourists were killed and two kidnapped by gunmen in the Danakil desert area.
 We continue to advise Australians not to travel to the Danakil desert area.